by Laurie-Ann Copple

 Tony got into a routine of taking the boys swimming (as exercise) and then going to McDonalds for ice-cream cones.
 Sometimes there would be more of a meal involved.
 Sometimes the boys would be brought over to our house, so that they could have their music lesson and science experiment using equipment we couldn’t bring to the school (such as our stove).
 And the boys would stay for fruit, ice cream and sweets.
 Now let’s fast forward to the end of the second term, where Tony could not host them for a reward movie of Mr. Bean videos, due to a doctor’s appointment.
 So a later visit was arranged, with the boys and Mpho’s mother.
 However, the mother asked if their visiting cousin could come instead.
 This resulted in us feeding three hungry boys, who had had no lunch, and likely only a bun for breakfast.
 Was that mom cheeky?
 We’re not sure of the circumstances, but we did have these hungry children in our home, so we fed them.
 What did they have?
 Toasted chicken sandwiches, bananas, apples, cake and milky coffee!
 We were amazed, but maybe we shouldn’t be, we’ve seen them eat before, even at an Indian restaurant, where we were treated by principal Mella.
 I asked a close friend what was going on - why the boys would be that hungry.
 She told me that many African kids (and adults) would often eat sporadically, depending on the food supply in their home.
 So when they would have food available, they would ‘load up’ and eat and eat and eat.
 (I also remember the Mozambican cooks telling me during Pemba base kitchen duty, to put more and more rice on the plates.
 I had already put a large amount of rice, but they wanted a LOT more, without planning out the amounts to stretch.
 No wonder there were stretching of food miracles at the base – if they weren’t planning the portion size!
 God more than filled in the gaps).

 Then we had our last group of hungry tweens and teens.
 We had up to eight girls (and once a boy), who are from Avian Park.
-They agreed to be trained to become leaders for future Mailbox Club Bible studies for children.
+They agreed to be trained to become leaders for future Mailbox Club Bible studies for children on behalf of My Father's House.
 These Mailbox clubs would replace the Monday kids’ club, since the material is designed for small groups.
 The only available day to train them was Saturday, and the Avian Park library was not available.
 So Tony picks them up and brings them to our home.
 Tony originally believed that we wouldn’t feed them other than giving them juice, and perhaps a cookie.
 However, they were hungry.
 The first day was cake and cookies with juice.
 Then it grew to juice, sandwiches and fruit.
 Then it expanded to include freshly made cake (which was fine, since I was using leftover pears or apples from the Monday kids club).
 One girl asked me after eating all that, “do you have any more cake?”
 She said she was always hungry and began eyeing the two tomatoes we had in a bowl on the counter.
 I explained that we were having those for supper, so they left those alone.
 I hid a second cake I had baked earlier, since we were having dinner guests not long after their Mailbox Club meeting.
 But yes, the second cake would easily have been eaten.

 So all this experience with child hunger has been very eye-opening and I have been praying about it.
 I googled child hunger and found these sobering facts!
 Child hunger is at 13 percent of the world-wide population.
 That amount is one in six children in both the United States and Canada, with higher numbers in the Nunuvut Inuit population (food is extremely expensive there).
 The numbers for Africa are even higher – 34 percent of Mozambican children are starving, and one in four South African children are also affected.
 This leads to inability to learn at school (if they even go to school, since uniforms cost money), and some are stunted due to malnutrition.